jschmitz/blog/_drafts/freeclimb-quick-conference.md

 title: freeclimb_quick_conference
 ---

-Let's setup a conference call with multiple callers on [FreeClimb](www.freeclimb.com).
-We'll start by creating the most minimal conference we can, bells and whistles can be added from there.
-A prerequisite is [](https://jakeschmitz.com/blog/ruby/rails/freeclimb/2020/04/15/inbound-freeclimb-call.html), if you haven't completed the steps in that post you'll need to in order to complete a conference setup.
-The additional resources needed to complete the steps in this post will be:
+Let's setup a conference that will enable multiple callers to start chatting.
+We'll start by creating the most minimal conference we can on [FreeClimb](www.freeclimb.com).
+A prerequisite is a previous post [Receiving a phone call from FreeClimb](https://jakeschmitz.com/blog/ruby/rails/freeclimb/2020/04/15/inbound-freeclimb-call.html), if you haven't completed the steps in that post you'll need to in order to complete setting up a conference.
+The resources needed to complete the steps in this post will be:
 1. A FreeClimb Conference
-2. Two phone calls
+1. Two phone calls

 ## Create FreeClimb Conference
 FreeClimb conferences are persistent so you can re-use them as needed.
 This means that conferences can be created before phone calls arrive to your conference arrive.
 We will use the FreeClimb API to create a conference using curl.